Flanker model in 1/72 scale

 MiG-23 and SU-15.
 Relations

-with Russia were still good under the governments at that time and also
+with Russia were in those days reasonably good under the governments at that time and also

 the Antonov company still got orders (plants were based in Ukraine).